Ensure Uniformity Across Documents with Templates

 These templates are designed with commonly used fields and layouts to help you get started quickly.
 You can use them as-is, or customise them later to better fit your organisation's specific needs.

 If you decide to cancel your CMS product subscription, the default templates will be automatically removed from your organisation.
-However, any documents you've already created using these templates will remain in your circles—you just won't be able to create new documents from these templates anymore.
+However, any documents you've already created using these templates will remain in your circles—you will no longer be able to create new documents using these templates.

-> **Tip**: Even though these templates are provided by default, you can still create your own custom templates!
+> **Tip**: Although these templates are provided by default, you can still create your own custom templates.
 The default templates are just a starting point to help you hit the ground running.

 ## Finding Your Templates - Using Filters

-As your organisation grows, you might create many templates for different purposes.
-The template filter helps you quickly find exactly what you're looking for!
+As your organisation grows, you might create many templates for different purposes. > The template filter helps you quickly find the templates you need.

 ### How to filter templates

-On the **Organisation > Templates** page, you can filter your template list by document type:
+On the **Organisation > Templates** page, you can find templates using two methods:

-- **Contractual & Financials** - View templates for claims and billing documents
+- **Contractual & Financial** - View templates for service agreements, contracts, and billing documents

-- **Care Instructions** - See templates for personal plans and assessments
+- **Care Instructions** - See templates for wound care plans, medication plans, support plans, and assessments

-- **Care Documents** - Find templates for case instructions
+- **Care Documents** - Find templates for medication charts, review forms, and participant surveys

-- **Progress Notes** - Access your progress note templates
+- **Progress Notes** - Access templates for recording service delivery and participant progress

 - **Organisation** - See templates for organisation-level documents (like policies)